soz-live/soz-live.github.io/about.md

 ### Future

 The aim is to move to Open Source when a mature v2.0 product is released in 2026.
-The roadmap includes a list of potential areas, features and functionality for further development.
+The [Roadmap](/docs/roadmap.html) includes a list of potential areas, features and functionality for further development.
 The expansion of the community will also enable further growth and development of the project.